The following amounts are needed in this example to calculate a landed cost shipment to the UK with a generic carrier.

 Import taxes do not always apply local taxes the same way as a domestic tax in the country.
 De minimis and simplified tax regime considerations are taken into account on the import tax calculation.

 When the good's value in a single import or shipment is below the de minimis tax amount, the item will clear without any tax collection or other import charges.

-To help demonstrate the effect on a 20 USD t-shirt, see how some countries will tax the shirt, and others will not tax the same shirt based on the de minimis examples below.
+To help demonstrate the effect of the de minimis on a 20 USD t-shirt, see in the example below how some countries will apply duty to the shirt, and others will not apply duty to the same shirt based on the de minimis values.

 |Destination||Tax rates||20 USD FX rounded||Tax de minimis||Tax due|